moise-mulungu/mixed-react-projects/src/features/easy-chat/easy-chat-requirements.md

 1. Setup the project

-   - Initialize a new React project using Create React App or a similar tool.
+   - Initialize a new React project using Create React App (NextJS) or a similar tool.
-   - Install necessary libraries (like react-router, socket.io-client, axios, etc.).
+   - Install necessary libraries (like react-router (not in nextjs, putting file in src/pages is how routing happens), socket.io-client, axios, etc.).

 2. Create the User Authentication system